databio/markmeld/docs/basic_config.md

 If a target has an `inherit_from` attribute, then one or more targets will first be pre-loaded and processed.
 The targets are loaded in the order listed, with the specified target the last one, so attributes with the same name will have the highest priority.

+## Root config file variables

+The configurable attributes are:

+- `version`: Should be "1" for the version 1 of the markmeld configuration specification.
+- `targets`: a list of targets (outputs) to build.
+Each target can contain the other configurable attributes.
+- `target_factories`: a list of target factories
+- `imports`: A list of markmeld configuration files imported by the current file.
+- `imports_relative`: Exactly like `imports`, but the imported targets will be built relative to the importing file.